Classification Of Algae: Definition, Types

 • Some are single-cell.

-• Others are filamentous.
-Fibers made up of different cells or co-cells.
-Synergistic cells are multinomial structures and do not extend the walls.
+• Some are like strands.
+Fibers that are made of different cells or groups of cells.
+Synergistic cells have structures with more than one node and do not stretch past the cell walls.

-• Almost all algae are aquatic.
-They are present in a moist environment during active growth.
-They live in oceans, freshwater, ponds, lakes, rivers, hot springs, polar ice, moist soil, trees, and rocks.
+• Almost all plants are watery.
+During growing, they are found in places that are damp.
+They live in the seas, freshwater, ponds, lakes, rivers, hot springs, frozen ice, wet earth, trees, and rocks.

 Algae Classification